opsdroid/opsdroid/docs/connectors/matrix.md

     # Required
     mxid: "@username:matrix.org"
     password: "mypassword"
+    token: "user-access-token" #If token is desired, remove password else password will be used.
     # Name of a single room to connect to
     room: "#matrix:matrix.org"
     # Alternatively, a dictionary of multiple rooms